JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 However, `∇f_pss` accumulates directly the element gradient and does not store the value of each element gradients `∇f1, ∇f2`.
 We would like to store every element gradient, such that afterward it is possible to build the difference element gradients required for the partitioned quasi-Newton update.
-Thus, we define the partitioned vector, from `U` and `n`, to store each element gradient and form the ∇f when required
+Thus, we define the partitioned-vector, from `U` and `n`, to store each element gradient and form the ∇f when required
 ```@example PartitionedStructures
 using PartitionedStructures
 U = [U1, U2]
 n = length(x0)
-partitioned_gradient_x0 = create_epv(U, n) # creates the partitioned vector
+partitioned_gradient_x0 = create_epv(U, n) # creates the partitioned-vector
 ```
 We set the value of each element vector to the corresponding element gradient
 ```@example PartitionedStructures